Comprehensive guide to the PISA data underlying EduStrat (Educational Stratification in PISA)

 }

 Note: PISA uses plausible values to account for measurement error.
-This application uses the first plausible value (PV1) for each domain for simplicity.
-Advanced analyses should consider all 10 plausible values.
+EduStrat uses the first plausible value (PV1) for each domain.
+Full analyses should consider all plausible values (5 in earlier cycles, 10 from PISA 2015 onward) and combine results using Rubin's rules.

 The official source for all PISA data is the OECD PISA Data Portal: